Aquarium Salinity Adjustment Calculator

 So the system needs roughly 7.9 gallons removed and replaced with 50 ppt water.
 That is much easier to execute than blindly adding salt and hoping the salinity settles where expected.
 The calculator also estimates how much dry salt would be needed for a full-system increase, but most aquarists still prefer to dissolve salt completely outside the tank or use a concentrated replacement batch rather than sprinkling crystals into the display.
 Dissolving first protects livestock from local hot spots of salinity, reduces the chance of undissolved residue sitting on coral tissue or rock, and gives you a second chance to confirm the new water before it enters the system.

-Compare these outcomes with our water change scheduler, filter sizing guide, and lighting planner to keep parameters stable across the whole system.
+Use these aquarium salinity examples alongside our water change scheduler, filter sizing guide, and lighting planner if you want to keep multiple tank routines aligned.

-Sometimes the raw result feels abstract until you compare it with the full tank volume.
-A useful way to think about the answer is as a fraction of the system.
+For aquarium salinity adjustments, it helps to see the swap size as a fraction of the whole system.
 If you divide the replacement amount by the total water volume, you can quickly judge whether the correction is tiny, moderate, or large enough to split into stages.
 That relationship can be expressed as:

 Formula: f = ΔV / V